-Let’s face it: Most people don’t really think about the lockers they use at their local health and wellness or fitness club.
-That is, unless they notice something negative, such as their appearance or overall condition.
-However, despite what many people may think, not all lockers consist solely of steel.
-Custom glass locker doors are becoming more and more popular as locker manufacturers notice an increase in demand for this particular design choice.
+Most people don’t really think about the lockers they use at their local health and wellness or fitness club.
+That is, unless they notice something extremely negative or positive about their appearance or overall condition.
+As a result, they probably don’t realize that not all lockers consist solely of steel.
+Custom glass locker doors are becoming more and more popular as locker manufacturers see an increase in demand for this particular design choice.

 Here are a few reasons why: